 Direct loan consolidation

 The first way is to consolidate your federal student loans through a Direct Loan consolidation.
 In this situation, the Federal Student Aid office will allow you to choose who you’d like to be your next servicer from a list.

 The other option is to refinance your federal student loans.
 With student loan refinancing, you can choose whichever lender you want.
 You’d hopefully be able to cut your interest rate as well.

-However, refinancing federal student loans can be a dangerous move because you’ll lose all federal benefits, such as income-driven repayment plans and the possibility to have your student loans forgiven.
+However, refinancing federal student loans can be a dangerous move.
+You’ll lose all federal benefits such as Income-Driven Repayment (IDR) plans and the ability to pursue PSLF or other forgiveness programs.